kithusibrian/Pizza-Store/README.md

 # Getting Started with Create React App
+#This is A simple Frontend for an online Pizza Store Created using React JS framework
+created by @BrianKithusi

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+##npm install to install all the Dependencies

 ### `npm start`